Palash51/food/README.md

 # Cart
 Added cart and bill features
+Using stripe payment platform for payments
+Stripe connect (marketplace) will be added in future

 # Next version
 1) To add rest api
 2) User's food-data analysis feature
+3) Stripe connect (marketplace) will be added in future
+4) Email marketing using Mailchimp (mandrill)